✨ Get to know Boldin’s AI Planner Assistant

 Each of us has 24 hours a day, every day, to use however we see fit.
 And, we all deploy those minutes and hours differently.
-We have different goals and how we use our time is a reflection of what is important to us as individuals.
-Multiply those choices on we use time by the 8 billion people across the world and you get a fascinating picture of the human species.
+We have different goals, and how we use our time is a reflection of what is important to us as individuals.
+Multiply the choices for how we use time by the 8 billion people across the world, and you get a fascinating picture of the human species.

 We talk and think a lot about how much money we have.
 And, the corollary is time.
 You probably have a sense of how much you have of these resources, but what about the world?

-We have an estimated 8 billion people on planet Earth right now.
-Those people represent 192 billion hours every single day or more than 70 trillions hours a year.
+Estimates suggest that we have over 8 billion people on planet Earth right now.
+Those people represent 192 billion hours every single day or more than 70 trillion hours a year.

 Scientists from McGill University recently did an unprecedented analysis.
 They aggregated data on time use from 145 different countries.